 ASO exists and has a direct impact in installs volume and revenue

-It’s curious, but the most common ASO mistake is not knowing ASO existence.
-ASO (App Store Optimization) is the process of optimizing an app store listing in order to maximize its visibility on app stores (Search + Top Charts), improve conversion rates (CTR + CVR) and generate organic installs.
+It’s curious, but the most common ASO mistake is not knowing its existence.
+App Store Optimization is the process of optimizing an app in order to maximize its visibility on app stores (Search + Top Charts), improve conversion rates (CTR + CVR) and generate organic installs.
 Just to remember: organic installs are free and help reduce user acquisition costs.
 So, ASO has a direct impact in business, don’t underestimate its power.

 According to Apple, 65% of app downloads in the App Store come from search queries.
-This obviously means that optimizing ASO factors such keywords, visual assets, etc. is relevant.
-Even if you also run paid user acquisition campaigns, the overall result will always be much better if your app store listing is ASO ready.
+This obviously means that optimizing factors such keywords, visual assets, etc. is relevant.
+Even if you also run paid user acquisition campaigns, the overall result will always be much better if your product page is ASO ready.

-There’s no excuse to “not knowing” ASO if you work in the mobile app industry.
-ASO should be the first step in any app marketing strategy.
+There’s no excuse to “not knowing” ASO if you work in the mobile industry.
+It should be the first step in any mobile growth strategy.

 2. Not using (the right) keywords in the right fields

-Using the right app keywords in the right places is crucial for App Store Search Optimization
+Using the right keywords in the right places is crucial for App Store Search Optimization

 IMPORTANT: Don’t only focus on head-tail keywords (high volume), try to find mid and long-tail keywords for your project.
 PS: Don’t try to rank for “Facebook” keyword, please 😛

-Once you have 50-120 keywords (depending on app and language) that define your mobile app features, have mid / high estimated traffic and as low difficulty as possible, it’s time to enter them in the right fields.
+Once you have 50-120 keywords (depending on app and language) that define features of the app, have mid / high estimated traffic and as low difficulty as possible, it’s time to enter them in the right fields.
 But before, let’s see how Google and Apple understand, or not, keywords within their keywords fields: